Fsu0413/QtCompile/library/999-Misc/003-Current failures.md

 # Build Failures about the original packages

-## Qt 6 - development releases
+## Issues about Qt 6

-### CMake support of Qt 6

 I have started using CMake to build Qt 6.
 CMake related problems occurres frequently during test, but I will not return to use configure and qmake to build Qt 6 anymore.
 CMake is becoming popular among projects.
 I think we should adopt to it on early stage.

-Currently following issue is reported:
+Currently following issue is reported to Qt:

+<del>[QTBUG-89515](https://bugreports.qt.io/browse/QTBUG-89515) - static build of Qt 6.0.0 using MinGW failes on 2 tools</del> (Closed, affects static builds on Windows of Qt 6.0.0)
+<del>[QTBUG-89530](https://bugreports.qt.io/browse/QTBUG-89530) - compile error on qsslsocket_schannel.cpp when using MinGW</del> (Closed, affects MinGW builds of Qt 6.0.0)
-[QTBUG-88126](https://bugreports.qt.io/browse/QTBUG-88126) - CMake error when invoking with "-DFEATURE_schannel=ON -DFEATURE_openssl=OFF"
+<del>[QTBUG-88126](https://bugreports.qt.io/browse/QTBUG-88126) - CMake error when invoking with "-DFEATURE_schannel=ON -DFEATURE_openssl=OFF"</del> (Closed)

-### Cannot build Qt 6.0.0-beta2 with SChannel

-[QTBUG-88127](https://bugreports.qt.io/browse/QTBUG-88127) - Cannot build Qt 6.0.0 beta2 with -DFEATURE_schannel=ON
+<del>[QTBUG-88127](https://bugreports.qt.io/browse/QTBUG-88127) - Cannot build Qt 6.0.0 beta2 with -DFEATURE_schannel=ON</del> (Closed)

+MinGW version and Windows hosted cross build version should wait for 6.0.1.
+Build and package script of other versions are currently under investigation.

+## WebEngine of Qt 5.15.2 does not build on macOS 11 and Windows 10

+See [this post](http://www.qtcn.org/bbs/read.php?tid=85733&ds=1#201581) (Sorry, it's in Chinese)
+I will not distribute binaries with WebEngine of Qt version 5.15.2.

 ## Qt 5.12 wasm builds can't built with OpenSSL